Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Conclusions

 \acknowledgments We thank G. Colangelo, O. G\"uhne, P. Hyllus, M. W. Mitchell, and J. Peise for discussions.
-We acknowledge the support of the EU (COST Action CA15220, QuantERA CEBBEC), the Spanish MCIU (Grant No. PCI2018-092896), the Spanish Ministry of Science, Innovation and Universities and the European Regional Development Fund FEDER through Grant No. PGC2018-101355-B-I00 (MCIU/AEI/FEDER, EU), the Basque Government (Grant No. IT986-16), and the National Research, Development and Innovation Office NKFIH (Grant No. K124351, No. KH129601).
+We acknowledge the support of the EU (COST Action CA15220, QuantERA CEBBEC, QuantERA MENTA, QuantERA QuSiED), the Spanish MCIU (Grant No. PCI2018-092896.
+No. PCI2022-132947), the Spanish Ministry of Science, Innovation and Universities and the European Regional Development Fund FEDER through Grant No. PGC2018-101355-B-I00 (MCIU/AEI/FEDER, EU) and through Grant No. PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe", the Basque Government (Grant No. IT986-16, No. IT1470-22), and the National Research, Development and Innovation Office NKFIH (Grant No. K124351, No. KH129601, No. 2019-2.1.7-ERA-NET-2020-00003).
 We thank the "Frontline" Research Excellence Programme of the NKFIH (Grant No. KKP133827).
-G.T. thanks a Bessel Research Award of the Humboldt Foundation.
-The work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-2123 QuantumFrontiers 390837967), and through CRC 1227 (DQ-mat), project A02.
+We thank Project no. TKP2021-NVA-04, which has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021-NVA funding scheme.
+We thank the Quantum Information National Laboratory of Hungary.
+G.T. is thankful for a Bessel Research Award from the Humboldt Foundation.
+The work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-2123 QuantumFrontiers 390837967), and through CRC 1227 (DQ-mat), projects A02 and B01.
 M. F. was partially supported by the Research Fund of the University of Basel for Excellent Junior Researchers.
-We also thank the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project No. 447948357), the ERC (Consolidator Grant 683107/TempoQ) G.V. acknowledges support from the Austrian Science Fund (FWF) through projects ZK 3 (Zukunftskolleg) and M 2462-N27 (Lise-Meitner).
+We also thank the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project No. 447948357), the ERC (Consolidator Grant 683107/TempoQ).
+G. V. acknowledges support from the Austrian Science Fund (FWF) through projects ZK 3 (Zukunftskolleg), M 2462-N27 (Lise-Meitner), and P 35810-N (Stand-Alone).